News & Events

 SAVE THE DATE: 17 November 2020 – ForestValue Research Programme Annual Seminar 2020

-The ForestValue Research Programme Annual Seminar 2020 will be held in Berlin on 17th November 2020.
-The seminar is expected to bring together participants from all around Europe to learn about the first year outcomes of the 17 projects selected for funding under the 1st Joint Call of the ForestValue Research Programme and to exchange information and ideas among people with a common interest: innovating the European forest-based bioeconomy.
+This will be a public seminar and is expected to bring together participants from all around Europe to learn about the first year outcomes of the 17 projects selected for funding under the 1st Joint Call of the ForestValue Research Programme and to exchange information and ideas among people with a common interest: innovating the European forest-based bioeconomy.

-Please note that due to COVID-19 situation, there may be changes in the seminar arrangements.
+Please note that due to COVID-19 situation, there may still be changes in the seminar arrangements.
 Please follow this website and the news on Twitter and LinkedIn.
 We would like to apologize for any inconvenience and hope for your understanding during this extraordinary situation.

 For further information, please see the seminar website.

 2020-08-13: Somatic seedlings at field as the first cross-European perspective for conifer multi-varietal forestry – MULTIFOREVER stakeholder-oriented article no 2

 ‘MULTIFOREVER: Towards intensification of conifer production through multi-varietal forestry based on somatic embryogenesis’ is a ForestValue transnational project focused on developing conifer somatic embryogenesis towards this multi-varietal forestry strategy.
 The overall aim is to develop a value-added chain and joint strategy to bring high-quality somatic trees at acceptable costs into planted forests.